top of page

 What Should I Expect at Appointments?

 If you have diabetes, many other topics may be discussed as well.
-General diabetes questions can be answered, diabetes medications will be discussed, and if you check your blood sugars at home your readings will be reviewed.
+General diabetes questions can be answered, diabetes medications will be discussed, and if you check your blood sugars at home, your readings will be reviewed.
 If you have an insulin pump or continuous glucose monitor those will be reviewed as well.

 Follow up appointments will be scheduled as they are important to keep you accountable and make sure you are headed in the right direction.
 At follow up appointments, previous goals will be discussed and the plan will be adjusted as needed.
 These appointments are for YOU—so bring your questions regarding nutrition, food and your medical conditions.

-Is Amy Available for Presentations or Other Services?
+Are Your Providers Available for Presentations or Other Services?

 Yes, in addition to one-on-one nutrition counseling, Amy is available to speak at events such as diabetes support group meetings and corporate wellness seminars.
 She is also available for healthcare provider education.
 Contact her for availability and further information.

-Does Amy have Products and Services for Other Dietitians?
+Do You have Products and Services for Other Dietitians?

 bottom of page